Reader Questions – What are you saving for?

 The scary, overwhelming stuff aside for a moment, I do believe things are changing for the better.
 There are more advocates out there (than ever before) striving to clarify the blurred lines between marketing, pushing financial products vs. fiduciary duty.

 There are robo-advisors working hard to eat the lunches of established firms, offering more choices and lower cost portfolio solutions.
 This is good.
-Sure, these robo-firms are striving to make a profit, why wouldn’t they (?), but they are also demystifying the investment process for consumers.
+Get help from a robo-advisor to train your investing brain!

 - We love to travel and want to enjoy visiting different cities and countries around the world.
 We need money for that.